richardhopton/smartbed-mqtt/README.md

 - Buttons to trigger the presets
 - Button for under bed lights
 - Buttons to step thru the massage strengths for head & foot, massage mode, and toggle
+- Covers to control motors for raising, lowering, and stopping the head/feet/tilt/lumbar

 ## Notes